PuzzelSolutions/SMS-Survey/Authentication.md

-Collect REST API Authentication
+Survey REST API Authentication
 ==========================
 Sign up
 -------
-The Survey REST API uses authentication from auth0.com.
+The Survey REST API uses authentication from [Auth0](https://www.auth0.com/).
 Before you can use the REST API you must register with email and password [here](https://itcauth0prod.eu.auth0.com/login?client=ST9a66rvqw3CA7hWFGJgEuqMARB8Kjfx&redirect_uri=https%3A%2F%2Fwww.intelecom.no).
 When done, please contact Intelecom Interactive Support to get access to the correct customer data.

 Get access token
 ----------------